IHTSDO/snomed-ui-examples/README.md

 1.	‘clone’ the ‘master’ branch locally and change directory into snomed-ui/snomed-search-demo
 2. Run $ npm install -g angular-cli-ghpages to install a module that handles publishing of Angular applications to GitHub
-3. Run $ ng build --prod --base-href https://IHTSDO.github.io/snomed-ui/ to build the application ready for deployment (note: the final slash is crucial In –base-href is crucial)
+3. Run $ ng build --prod --base-href https://IHTSDO.github.io/snomed-ui/ to build the application ready for deployment (note: the final slash is crucial in the URL following `–base-href`)
 4. Run $ ngh --no-silent -d dist/snomed-search-demo to deploy the application to https://IHTSDO.github.io/snomed-ui/

 Locally